weka/tools/bios_tool/README.md

-  --fix                 Correct any bios settings that do not match the definition --reboot              Reboot server if changes have been made --dump                Print out BIOS settings only --diff DIFF DIFF      Compare 2 hosts
+  --fix                 Correct any bios settings that do not match the definition --reboot              Reboot server if changes have been made --dump                Print out BIOS settings only --reset_bios          Reset BIOS to default settings.
+To also reboot, add the --reboot option --diff DIFF DIFF      Compare 2 hosts
 ```